hoppsen/hoppsen.github.io/_tabs/about.md

 * Working on Open-Source projects at [github.com/hoppsen](https://github.com/hoppsen)
 * Tweeting about Swift, iOS, and Xcode at [twitter.com/hoppsen1](https://twitter.com/hoppsen1)
 * Blogging sporadically at [hoppsen.com](https://hoppsen.com) and [medium.com/@hoppsen](https://medium.com/@hoppsen)
-* Lead iOS Developer at [propertyfinder.ae](https://propertyfinder.ae), leading the development of the iOS app with hundred-thousands of monthly active users
+* *Engineering Manager - Native Apps* at [propertyfinder.ae](https://propertyfinder.ae), leading the native apps team with apps on Android and iOS with hundred-thousands of monthly active users

 ## Previous Work

 ---

+* Senior iOS Developer at [propertyfinder.ae](https://propertyfinder.ae), leading the development of the iOS app with hundred-thousands of monthly active users
-Senior iOS Developer at [amadeus.com](https://amadeus.com), technically leading the development of an B2B iOS application for airlines
+* Senior iOS Developer at [amadeus.com](https://amadeus.com), technically leading the development of an B2B iOS application for airlines

 ## Bio